datasektionen/bawang-content/en/organisation/sammansattning/body.md

 for educational issues, student welfare, and business relations.
 Together they arrange Chapter Meetings, make sure the decisions at chapter meetings are executed, coordinate different parts of the chapter, and make strategic and long term plans.

-Each boardmember is the contact person in the board for some of out elected volunteers.
+Each board member is the contact person in the board for some of out elected volunteers.

 ## The Chairman